-For all these reasons, the ‘buy and swap’ area is an example of where forums can be made to work well.
+For all these reasons, the ‘buy and swap’ area is an example of where social tools can be made to work well.
 Of course, they don’t deliver direct business benefits, although they can be seen as potentially supporting cultural goals within the organisation.

 ‘Buy and swap’ areas can support cultural goals

-In contrast, establishing a ‘corporate feedback’ page rarely succeeds.
+In contrast, establishing a ‘suggestions and ideas’ space rarely succeeds.
 Other examples of general corporate discussion areas (‘have your say’) suffer similar difficulties.